-I just love weekly local food pickups.
+I just love weekly pickups for grassfed raw milk.
 The inspiration and information exchange between folks who are making it happen each and every day with nutrient dense food preparation in their home kitchens is something you just can’t get anywhere else.

 At our local pickup earlier this week, my dairy farmer relayed an interesting story to me about one of his 12 grandchildren and her very first experience with cow milk.

 This little gal was presented for the very first time with a sippy cup of grassfed low temp pasteurized, nonhomogenized milk to drink as her Mom was in the process of weaning her off breastmilk.
 The child was already adept at drinking out of a sippy cup herself and so handling a sippy cup was not a new experience.